Non-GMO & No Chemical Treatment

 - Non-hybrid & Non-GMO.

-- Variety: Helianthus Annuus (black oil).
+- Variety: Helianthus Annuus.

-Please note: Unfortunately, we cannot send seeds to Western Australia or Tasmania due to quarantine restrictions.
+- We do not ship seeds to Western Australia or Tasmania due to quarantine restrictions.